hazelcast-guides/kubernetes-hpa/README.md

 ## Horizontal Pod AutoScaler (Custom Metrics)

-As we have configured Hazelcast,Prometheus and Prometheus Adapter, let's now create a Horizontal Pod AutoScaler based on **on_heap_ratio** metric.
-Following HPA configuration tells HPA if  targetValue > 200m then scale up my cluster.
+As we have configured Hazelcast,Prometheus and Prometheus Adapter, let's now create a Horizontal Pod AutoScaler based on **on_heap_ratio** metric. `hazelcast-custom-metrics-hpa.yaml` tells HPA if  targetValue > 200m then scale up my cluster.
 200m as we explained above means actually 20%.
 You can change that number based on your own use case.

-Save following HPA into a file named heap-based-hpa.yaml
+See the content of `hazelcast-custom-metrics-hpa.yaml` file.

     apiVersion: autoscaling/v2beta1
     kind: HorizontalPodAutoscaler